LouisMuriuki/shiny-garbanzo/readme.md

 CLOUDINARY_API_KEY="api key"
 CLOUDINARY_API_SECRET="your secrete"

-9. run your project with `npm i` and your frontend should be able to communicate with the backend
+9. run your project with `npm start` and your frontend should be able to communicate with the backend

 10. Give this repo a star😎